History of Aroldis Chapman in Timeline

 Aroldis Chapman

-Aroldis Chapman is a Cuban-born American professional baseball relief pitcher currently playing for the Boston Red Sox.
-Known as "the Cuban Missile" for his high-velocity fastball, Chapman has played for several MLB teams, including the Cincinnati Reds, New York Yankees, and Chicago Cubs.
-He is a left-handed pitcher and hitter and a member of the 300 save club.
-Chapman is also the all-time leader in strikeouts for left-handed relief pitchers, marking him as a dominant force in MLB bullpen history.
+Aroldis Chapman, nicknamed "the Cuban Missile," is a Cuban-born American professional baseball relief pitcher, currently playing for the Boston Red Sox.
+Known for his exceptionally high fastball velocity, Chapman has played for multiple MLB teams, including the Cincinnati Reds, New York Yankees, and Chicago Cubs.
+He is a member of the 300 save club and holds the record for the most strikeouts among left-handed relief pitchers, marking him as a prominent figure in baseball.

-On February 28, 1988, Albertín Aroldis Chapman de la Cruz, nicknamed "the Cuban Missile", was born in Cuba.
-He is now a Cuban-born American professional baseball relief pitcher.
+On February 28, 1988, Albertín Aroldis Chapman de la Cruz, a Cuban-born American professional baseball relief pitcher, was born.

 Others born on this day/year